Factbox - How low can they go? Central bank policy easing in 2015

 Feb.
 13/March 18 SWEDEN

-Sweden's central bank cuts the key repo rate by 0.15 percentage points to -0.25 percent and says it will buy 30 billion Swedish crowns ($3.40 billion) of government bonds after already completing 10 billion crowns of purchases.
+Sweden's central bank cuts the key repo rate by 0.15 percentage points to -0.25 percent and says it will buy 30 billion Swedish crowns (2.3 billion pounds) of government bonds after already completing 10 billion crowns of purchases.

 Feb.
 17 INDONESIA